EmilyWithycombe/co2-emissions/README.md

 | Temperature Change Attribution | share_of_temperature_change_from_ghg, temperature_change_from_co2, temperature_change_from_ghg | Proportion of global temperature rise attributed to green house gases as a percentage, increase in average global temperature due to CO2 and all green house gases measued in °C |

 ## Business Requirements
-* Describe your business requirements<br>
-* Track emission trends over time by country or region
-* Forecast future emissions using regression or machine learning models
+As part of GCAC’s mission to drive equitable and data-informed climate policy, the following analytics capabilities are required to support strategic decision-making, international negotiations, and public engagement:

+1. 📈 Emission Trend Monitoring<br>
+Enable tracking of greenhouse gas emissions over time by country to evaluate progress toward climate goals and identify emerging risks.

+2. 🔮 Emission Forecasting<br>
+Support predictive modelling using regression and machine learning to simulate future emissions under various policy and economic scenarios.

+3. 🌐 Cross-National Comparisons<br>
-* Compare per capita emissions, GDP-emissions ratios, and energy use across nations
+Provide comparative metrics such as per capita emissions, GDP-emissions ratios, and energy intensity to assess national performance and climate equity.

+4. 🔄 Trade and Land-Use Impact Analysis<br>
-* Examine the role of trade and land-use change in emissions
+Analyze the role of international trade and land-use changes in shifting emissions across borders, highlighting indirect contributions and policy blind spots.

+5. 🌡️ Climate Responsibility Attribution<br>
-* Use temperature change estimates to assess climate responsibility
-* Visualize contributions to global climate change over time*
+Use temperature change estimates to quantify national contributions to global warming, supporting climate justice and accountability frameworks.

+6. 🗺️ Global Climate Change Visualization<br>
+Deliver intuitive visualizations that illustrate historical and projected contributions to climate change, enabling storytelling for policy, education, and advocacy.

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them)